openforis/sepal-doc/docs/source/workflows/area_estimation.rst

    :alt: Using Google imagery to examine areas for change.
    :align: center

 Continue collecting points until you have approximately 25 points for Forest and Non-forest classes and about 5 points for the Change class.
 More is better.
-Try to have your points are spread out across Sri Lanka.
+Try to have your points spread out across Sri Lanka.

-If you need to modify classification of any of your data points, you can click on the point to return to the classification options.
+If you need to modify classification of any of your data points, you can select the point to return to the classification options.
 You can also remove the point in this way.

-When you are happy with your data points, click on the :code:`AUX` button in the bottom right.
+When you are happy with your data points, select the :code:`AUX` button in the lower right.
 Select **Terrain** and **Water**.
 This will add auxiliary data to the classification.

-Finally click on the :code:`CLS` button in the bottom right.
+Finally select the :code:`CLS` button in the bottom right.
 You can change your classification type to see how the output changes.
 8. If it has not already, SEPAL will now load a preview of your classification.

 .. figure:: ../_images/workflows/area_estimation/change_detection_model_preview.png